catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ## General

 * What proven UI/UX principles, code structure and testing data can we use instead of just our gut instinct?
+* Who can contribute their knowledge, skills and perspective to move this project forward?
 * Is what we are working on part of a larger pattern?
 * Is there something that already exists that we can use instead of introducing something new?
 * What implications might the change have?
 Best case?
 Worst case?